MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/user-interface/task-recorder.md

 6. Restart Chrome.

 Task Recorder will now take screenshots of the tab that has the client running.
+These screenshots are only available for a certain period of time after the recording has been played.
+Starting in Platform Update 16, screenshots are available for a week after playback.
+Prior to that, the screenshots are only available for 10 minutes.
+If the screenshots have expired, you can regenerate them by playing the task recording again.

-Task Recorder **does not** capture screenshots from other tabs or of the user's desktop.
+Note that Task Recorder **does not** capture screenshots from other tabs or of the user's desktop.

 ## Test generation